ohio813/betterbatch/readme.txt

    - include path\to\includefile.bb

-The steps in the included file will be executed at the point of inclusion as if they were defined in the including file.
+The steps in the file will be subsituted for the include statement as if they were defined in the including file.